marchete/Course-Regular-Expressions-Basics-ES/markdowns/reserved.md

 Almost any other characters (both ASCII and Unicode) will be treated as literals too.

 **But** there is a list of reserved, special characters called *metacharacters*.
-These are the most important (we will see all of them in more detail in the subsequent lessons):
+::: Click here to show the table of reserved characters These are the most important (we will see all of them in more detail in the subsequent lessons):

 | Chars | Description |